shloknatarajan/PubMedDownloader/README.md

 # PubMed PMID to Markdown Converter

-A comprehensive tool for converting PubMed articles from PMIDs to clean, structured markdown format.
+A comprehensive tool for converting PubMed articles from article PMIDs to clean, structured markdown format.
 This project automatically handles the entire pipeline from PMID to full-text markdown, including PMCID resolution, HTML extraction, and intelligent content conversion.

 ## Overview